AdobeDocs/commerce-operations.en/help/installation/tutorials/docroot.md

 ## 2. Update your base URL

-If you appended a directory name to your server's hostname or IP address to create the base URL when you installed Magento (for example `http://192.168.33.10/magento2`), you'll need to remove it.
+If you appended a directory name to your server's hostname or IP address to create the base URL when you installed the application (for example `http://192.168.33.10/magento2`), you'll need to remove it.

 >[!NOTE]
 >
 >Replace `192.168.33.10` with your server's hostname.

-1. Log in to the Magento database:
+1. Log in to the database:

    ```bash
    mysql -u <user> -p
    ```

-1. Specify the Magento database you created when you installed Magento:
+1. Specify the database you created when you installed the application:

    ```shell
    use <database-name>